-General Education: A revised LMC model

-Proposed Spring 2020 By members of the General Education Committee Passed May 11, 2020 Amended Aug.
-31, 2020 By the Academic Senate

-Cindy McGrath, Chair

-Iris Archuleta Curtis Corlew Ryan Hiscocks Nikki Moultrie Ryan Pedersen Nancy Ybarra

-Contributing members of the LMC Community

-Josh Bearden Rikki Hall Mark Lewis Julie Von Bergen

-General Education: A revised LMC model

-TABLE OF CONTENTS

-I. Overview 01

-II.
-GE Philosophy Statement 02

-III.
-Student Learning Outcomes 02

-Universal COOR Core SLOs Revised GE SLOs Contextualizing SLOs within a course Assigning GE SLOs to the requirements list COOR requirement and current course impact

-IV.
-Assignment of courses to GE requirements package 08

-V. General Education Assessment 10

-Mapping up: An ongoing streamlined approach to GE assessment Special assessment option, only as needed Fitting into the LMC Assessment Cycle

-VI.
-Professional Development 11

-VII.
-General Education Committee 12

-GE Committee membership Responsibilities of the GE Committee Responsibilities of the GE Chair 12 13 13

-VIII.
-Position paper approval and implementation 14

-General Education: A revised LMC model

-I. OVERVIEW

-The Los Medanos College General Education Committee has been tasked by the Academic Senate to revise its position paper.
-LMC's GE program in steeped history, dating back to the late 1970s, shortly after the college's opening in 1974; the most recent GE position paper was approved in 1982.
+In 2020, the Los Medanos College General Education Committee was tasked by the Academic Senate to revise its position paper.
+LMC's GE program in steeped history, dates back to the late 1970s, shortly after the college's opening in 1974.
+Prior to the 2020 change, the most recent GE position paper was approved in 1982.
 Parts of the program - model structure, criteria/learning outcomes, and requirements package - have been tweaked over the years, but none has taken a holistic approach.
 Some problems have cropped up, for both students and faculty, which this GE model revision attempts to address.
-Some transfer students have faced confusion in selecting GE courses because of the mismatch between the CSU/UC/IGETC general education course lists and the GE course list at LMC.
-Some CTE students want more GE options for the local A.A. degree.
-In addition, some faculty have found it daunting to write their course outlines to meet, and assess, all five of LMC's GE student learning outcomes, as is currently required.
-This proposal has been written with the following goals in mind:
+The changes adopted in 2020 included streamlining the Some transfer students have faced confusion in selecting GE courses because of the mismatch between CSU/UC/IGETC general education course lists and the GE course list at LMC.
+Some CTE students wanted more GE options for the local A.A. degree.
+In addition, some faculty havefound it daunting to write their course outlines to meet, and assess, all five of LMC's GE student learning outcomes, as is was previously currently required.
+The 2020 local GE changes included This proposal has been written with the following goals in mind:

-□ Remove barriers for transfer students.